tyrkgithub/Portfolio-CSS/README.md

   <br/>

-  >AS A marketing agency<br/>
+  >AS A web application student<br/>
-     I WANT a codebase that follows accessibility standards<br/>
+     I WANT a portfolio that showcases applications I have made<br/>
-     SO THAT our own site is optimized for search engines<br/>
+     SO THAT potential clients and employers can see my work<br/>
   </p>

   <br/>